thomasm20/Project05/README.md

 ===Features===
 --Selection of shapes--
-Describe how you programmed the selection of shapes in a general sense, include descriptions of any patterns you used.
+Describe how you programmed the Mandelbrot set dispaly in a general sense, include descriptions of any patterns you used.
 --Dragged shape preview--
 etc
 --Other features--